 Investigation/DBQ view

 Writing the Response

 Once ready, students should write their responses in the Writing Space.
 Like many online word-processing tools, such as Google Docs and Office 365, students can write and revise their responses online.
 Students may save and download their work using the buttons at the bottom of the Writing Space.
-Their work is NOT saved automatically, so remind students to save periodically.
+Their work will be auto-saved every 3-5 seconds.